 Fertility expert and author Emma Cannon talks us through her tips to optimising your fertility

 Trying for a baby?
 If you've been disappointed with negative results, it may be time to address your diet and see if you can boost your chances by improving your health.
-Emma Cannon, fertility expert and author of new book Fertility to Family which is out this week, recognises that diet plays a crucial role in when trying for a baby.
+Emma Cannon, fertility expert and author of Fertility to Family, recognises that diet plays a crucial role in when trying for a baby.

 “Unfortunately, without realising, many women subscribe to diets that are detrimental to fertility, cutting out grains or fats that are essential to our hormonal balance," explains Emma.
 "A disconnect has grown between the idea of being thin while also hoping to be pregnant.
 For so many, this creates a yo-yo pattern between detoxing and then retoxing.”

 As well as focusing on what you eat, you must also maintain a healthy and relaxed lifestyle.
 Emma says, “You can have the best diet in the world but if you are stressed to the max then you will never be properly nourished.”

 In addition to regular tips (remember to chew, drink water outside of meal times, choose fresh ingredients), Emma has a host of advice on what can be done to increase our hormones for pregnancy.
 Here are her top tips...